On the uniqueness of nondegenerate blowups for the motion by curvature of networks: Introduction

 \cref{thm:Uniqueness} is a consequence of \cref{thm:Convergence} below, which proves smooth convergence of a rescaled motion $\widetilde\Gamma_\t$.
 The great advantage of working with the flow $\widetilde\Gamma_\t$ is that such evolution turns out to be the $L^2$-gradient flow of the \emph{Gaussian energy} defined by

 for any network $\Gamma:G\to\R^2$.
-With the obvious meaning of symbols $\sum_i \int_{\gamma^i}$ and $\int_\Gamma$, we shall equivalently write $\G(\Gamma)=\sum_i \int_{\gamma^i} e^{-|p|^2/2} = \int_\Gamma e^{-|p|^2/2}$.
-We recall that networks that are critical points of $\G$ are shrinkers, i.e., the motion by curvature starting from such networks evolves homothetically contracting, see \cref{sec:Preliminaries}.\\ The gradient flow structure permits to apply a general strategy for proving full convergence of a flow out of its sequential convergence along sequences of times, see \cite{PozzettaLoja}.
+With the obvious meaning of symbols $\sum_i \int_{\gamma^i}$ and $\int_\Gamma$, we shall equivalently write $\G(\Gamma)=\sum_i \int_{\gamma^i} e^{-|p|^2/2} = \int_\Gamma e^{-|p|^2/2}$.\\ The gradient flow structure permits to apply a general strategy for proving full convergence of a flow out of its sequential convergence along sequences of times, see \cite{PozzettaLoja}.
 Such strategy is based on the application of a \L ojasiewicz--Simon gradient inequality \cite{Si83, Ch03, ChFaSc09} derived on the energy functional $\G$.
 We derive such inequality in \cref{cor:LojaShrinker} below.

 The main difficulty here is that such an inequality would readily follow by functional analytic results \cite{Ch03} relying on the possibility of parametrizing networks as normal graphs over fixed critical points of $\G$.
 However, the nonsmooth structure of networks necessarily implies technical complications, since networks close to a fixed one $\Gamma_*$ cannot be written as normal graphs over $\Gamma_*$.
 Hence, in order to perform a graph parametrization of networks close to $\Gamma_*$ we will need to allow for graphs having both a normal and a tangential component with respect to $\Gamma_*$.
 The issue of performing such a graph parametrization and at the same time of achieving the linear functional analytic setup needed for deriving the \L ojasiewicz--Simon inequality was investigated in \cite{PludaPozzMinimalNetworks} for the study of stability properties networks that are critical points of the length functional.
 We shall recall from \cite{PludaPozzMinimalNetworks} the tools needed here at the beginning of \cref{sec:Blowups}, and we refer to \cite{PludaPozzMinimalNetworks} for a more detailed account on the method.